Jainism traces its roots to a succession of 24 Jinas ("those who

 motion or medium of rest.

-Everyone is bound within the universe by one's karma (the accumulated good and
+Everyone is bound within the universe by one's karma -- the accumulated

 Moksha (liberation from an endless succession of lives through reincarnation) is